Stroudie2/Stroudie2.github.io/_posts/2017-10-15-Snake-Planning.markdown

 The food that appears on the map will have to be calculated to appear in a random spot that is not one of the positions currently taken up by the snake.
 In order for the snake to show in the correct direction that it is moving, I will need a condition that checks where the tail point of the snake currently is and the direction it is moving in, and it will have to add a new bit onto the correct position with the correct facement.

+Need to think about the game co-ordinates in comparison to the screen pixel co-ordinates.

 <b>Arrays</b>